salmannkhw/Practical/README.md

+This repository includes files that I coded for my practice.

-This code prints some advance patterns for beginner using for loop.
-This file contain:
+1. AdvancePatternTest.java: This code prints some advanced patterns for beginners using for loop.
+This file contains:
-1. Bow tie (Butterfly)
+  a.
+Bow tie (Butterfly)
-2. Rhombus
+  b.
+Rhombus
-3. Pyramid
+  c.
+Pyramid
-4. Palindrome
+  d.
+Palindrome